Waaree Energies, Premier Energies, other solar stocks fall up to 15% today; here’s why - BusinessToday

 According to the International Trade Administration (ITA) data, the US Department of Commerce announced its ‘preliminary affirmative determinations’ on February 24, 2026, regarding countervailing duty (CVD) investigations.

-The probe directly targeted crystalline silicon photovoltaic cells, whether or not assembled into modules, originating from India, Indonesia, and Laos, it said.
+According to ITA, it targeted crystalline silicon photovoltaic cells from India, Indonesia, and Laos, regardless of whether they were assembled into modules.

 For Indian exporters, the US Commerce Department set preliminary levies of 125.87% for all solar producers.
 Beyond India's borders, the department also set initial levies of up to 143.30% for Indonesia and 80.67% for Laos.